 Originally from Nepal, I received my Bachelor’s degree in Interdisciplinary Studies (Mathematics and Business management) and an Associate’s degree in Philosophy, both from Bryn Athyn College, Pennsylvania.
+I received my Master’s and doctorate degrees in economics from the University of New Mexico.
 I am also an Adam Smith Fellow at the Mercatus Center (George Mason University).